MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/index.md

 # What is Graphics Tools?

-MRTK Graphics Tools for Unity is a Unity engine package with code, shaders, assets, and samples.
-It's created to help improve the visual fidelity of Mixed Reality applications while staying within performance budgets.
+*MRTK Graphics Tools for Unity* is a Unity engine package created to help improve the visual fidelity of mixed reality applications while staying within performance budgets.

 ![Graphics Tools](images/MRTKBanner.png)